Austrocylindropuntia subulata 'Monstrosa'

 Christmas Tree Cactus, Eve's Needle, Eve's Needle Cactus

 Austrocylindropuntia subulata f. monstrosa, Cylindropuntia subulata f. monstrosa, Opuntia subulata f. monstrosa

 Austrocylindropuntia subulata 'Monstrosa' is a densely branched cactus with a main stem and many upright green cylindrical shoots.
 It is smaller than the normal form and grows up to 3.3 feet (1 m) tall.
-The branches grow up to 1.6 feet (50 cm) long and 1 inch (2.5 cm) in diameter.
+The branches are up to 1.6 feet (50 cm) long and 1 inch (2.5 cm) in diameter.
 Leaves are green, nearly cylindrical, and up to 0.4 inches (1 cm) long.
 Spines are white, very thin, irregular in number, and up to 0.4 inches (1 cm) long.
 Flowers are red and appear in spring and summer.

 How to Grow and Care